HAH802E1M Image Sensors and Processing (4 ECTS)

 20 – Principles of Compression.
 (P. Falgayrettes)

-21 – Segmenting images into regions.
+21 – Segmenting Images into Regions.
 (O. Strauss)

-Practical exercises
+Practical Exercises

 2 – Color representation: physical space, perceptual space.

-3 – Fourier transform of images.
+3 – Fourier Transform on Images.

 4 – Image filtering, discrete convolution.